Funeral held for bus-stop assault student

 Mariam Moustafa: Mourners attend funeral in Nottingham

-Hundreds of mourners offered prayers at a service held in memory of an Egyptian student who after being attacked waiting for a bus in Nottingham.
+Hundreds of mourners offered prayers at a service held in memory of an Egyptian student who died after being attacked waiting for a bus in Nottingham.

 Mariam Moustafa was left in a coma after an assault on 20 February, and died three weeks later.